You might not be able to see it, but your fish can certainly feel it.

 I’m talking about water temperature, and as you will soon learn, it’s pretty a pretty big deal.

-In fact, if you don’t monitor the temperature of your aquarium, then you are putting the lives of your fish at risk!
+In fact, if you don’t monitor the aquarium temperature, then you are putting the lives of your fish at risk!

 See, I told you it was important.